GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

 ## Clean up

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, delete the project created specifically for this tutorial.

-1. In the Cloud Console, go to the **Manage resources** page.
+1. In the Cloud console, go to the **Manage resources** page.
 1. In the project list, select the project that you want to delete, and then click **Delete**.
-1. In the dialog, type the project ID and then click **Shut down**.
+1. In the dialog, type the project ID, and then click **Shut down**.

 ## What's next